Pavao Žanić: Medjugorje

 Early in 1981, Žanić requested that two Franciscans, Ivica Vego and Ivan Prusina, be transferred from the parish in Mostar, and the same parish be given at the disposal of the secular clergy, as ordered by the papal decree Romanis Pontificibus from 1975.
 However, the two refused to be transferred.
 On 14 January 1982, Žanić was visited by two visionaries who conveyed to him the alleged message from the Madonna that he was "acting rashly" by asking the two Franciscans to be transferred. Žanić asked whether there was a message for the two Franciscans, which the visionaries denied.
 On 3 April 1982, only three days after Žanić established the commission to evaluate the authenticity of the apparitions, the visionaries visited Žanić again.
 The visionaries, urged by Tomislav Vlašić, their spiritual director, admitted that they lied and that the Madonna instead had the message regarding the two Franciscans.
 This time they conveyed another message from the Madonna, which stated that the two Franciscans were "not guilty of anything" and that "the bishop is to blame".
 This moment led Žanić to assess the visions as fake and in the service of the Franciscans, connecting them to the Herzegovina Affair.
-The Franciscans used the apparitions to promote their interests, claiming that they come from the Madonna, while the bishop claimed that they were a product of Franciscan manipulation. Žanić accused the Franciscans of manipulating the seers, forbade pilgrimages and transferred the spiritual director of the seers Tomislav Vlašić, whose sexual scandal wasn't known yet at the time.
+The Franciscans used the apparitions to promote their interests, claiming that they come from the Madonna, while the bishop claimed that they were a product of Franciscan manipulation. Žanić accused the Franciscans of manipulating the seers, forbidding pilgrimages and transferring the spiritual director of the seers Tomislav Vlašić, whose sexual scandal wasn't known yet at the time.
 In August 1984, Vlašić was replaced by Franciscan friar Slavko Barbarić, who, unbeknownst to Žanić, was already working in Medjugorje.
 After the whole affair settled and the Prusina and Vego lost their priestly jurisdictions, Žanić found out that Vego had made a nun pregnant and went to live together near Medjugorje.

 In February 1984 Žanić expanded the initial commission to fifteen members.
 It included nine professors from various theological faculties and two psychiatrists.
 The second commission examined Fr.
 Tomislav Vlašić's chronicles and Vicka's diaries.
 The chronicles and diaries were found incredible, with records kept irregularly, entered subsequently, and some parts of Vicka's diaries were forged.
 The commission asked Vlašić to hand over the chronicle, which Vlašić did, but only with a long delay and after modifying the chronicle.
-In May 1986, the Commission declared that it could not establish that the events in Medjugorje were of a supernatural character.
+In May 1986, the Commission declared that it could not establish that the events in Medjugorje were supernatural.